 2.1.
 Study Area

-The Balsillas River watershed is located within the Department of Cundinamarca in Colombia and is part of the Bogotá River watershed (Fig. 1).
-The Balsillas River watershed occupies an area of 624 km2 with an average elevation of 2730 m.a.s.l (2414 to 3696 m.a.s.l) as see in Figure 2, and has very steep slopes, with gradients between 20 – 45%.
-The watershed has great importance from an environmental and economic point of view because the Herrera Lagoon a Special Management District used for crop irrigation and water supply for several municipalities is assured by the river and its tributaries.
+The Balsillas River watershed is located in the Department of Cundinamarca in Colombia and is part of the Bogotá River watershed (Fig. 1).
+It occupies an area of 624 km2, with an average elevation of 2730 m.a.s.l (2414 to 3696 m.a.s.l), as shown in Fig. 2, and has very steep slopes, with gradients between 20 – 45%.
+The watershed is important from an environmental and economic perspective because the river and its tributaries supply water to the Herrera Lagoon, a Special Management District used for crop irrigation and water supply for several municipalities.

 Figure 1.
-Balsillas basin and hydrological station
+Balsillas River watershed and hydrological stations

-Historical annual precipitation within the watershed varies between 769.2 and 1031.0 mm, and the maximum values range between 953.4 and 1031.0 mm in the northwestern part of the watershed and decrease towards the middle and lower parts of the watershed, where values range between 769.2 and 886.4 mm per year.
-The behavior of the precipitation is bimodal, with the lowest values in January and February, with 650 mm and 710 mm, respectively, and in the months of August and September with 705.96 mm and 730 mm, respectively.
-The month with the highest value is October with a record of about 1000 mm.
-The average temperature is 13 °C, with maximum values in the south of the watershed ranging from 13.46 to 13.7 °C, and it decreases towards the northwest, to values ranging from 12.96 to 13.45 °C. The temperature within the basin presents temperatures ranging from 13.6 °C to 14 °C at elevations between 2600 and 2800 m.a.s.l., whereas the higher sectors of the basin (3000 m.a.s.l. to 3300 m.a.s.l.) present temperatures below 13 °C. Also, the average temperature of the basin presents a bimodal behavior, with the lowest values in July, August and September and the highest values in April and May.
-Similarly, the average temperature of the basin is bimodal, with the lowest values in July, August and September and the highest in April and May.
-In general, it can be said that the temperature variation during the year does not exceed 3 °C. With regards to the hydrological regime, the River average output flow rate is 1.22 m3/s.
-The water in the watershed is used for economic activities related to agriculture (potato and corn crops, greenhouses) and the industrial sector (mining, milk production industries).
+Historical annual precipitation within the watershed varies between 769.2 and 1031.0 mm, with maximum values ranging between 953.4 and 1031.0 mm in the northwestern part of the watershed.
+Precipitation decreases towards the middle and lower parts of the watershed, where values range from 769.2 to 886.4 mm per year.
+The annual distribution of the precipitation is bimodal, with low values of 650 mm and 710 mm occurring in January and February, respectively, and again in the months of August and September, with 705.96 mm and 730 mm, respectively.
+The month with the highest precipitation is October, with a record high of approximately 1000 mm.
+The average temperature is 13 °C, with maximum values in the south of the watershed ranging from 13.46 to 13.7 °C, and decreasing to 12.96 to 13.45 °C towards the northwest.
+At elevations between 2600 and 2800 m.a.s.l., the temperature ranges from 13.6 °C to 14 °C, whereas the higher sectors of the basin/watershed?
+(3000 m.a.s.l. to 3300 m.a.s.l.) have temperatures below 13 °C. The average temperature of the watershed is seasonally bimodal, with the lowest values in July, August, and September and the highest values in April and May.
+Similarly, the average temperature of the watershed is bimodal, with the lowest values in July, August and September and the highest in April and May.
+In general, temperature variations over the year do not exceed 3 °C. For the hydrological regime, the average output flow rate of the river is 1.22 m3 s-1.
+Water from the watershed is used for economic activities related to agriculture (potato and corn crops, greenhouses) and the industrial sector (mining and milk production).

 Figure 2.
-Map of elevation of the Balsillas basin
+Elevation map? of the Balsillas basin

-The main vegetation coverage in the area is primary forest, high Andean Forest, shrubland, and paramo vegetation as see in Fig. 3.
-With respect to soils, they are predominantly characterized by their fine textures and being susceptible to water erosion.
+The main vegetation coverage in the area is forest, high Andean Forest, shrubland, and paramo vegetation, as shown in Fig. 3.
+Soil types are predominantly characterized by fine textures, and are susceptible to water erosion.

 Figure 3.
 Soil types in the Balsillas basin